Martin Charnin: Life and career

 He made his Broadway directing debut in 1973, conceiving and directing the revue Nash at Nine, based on the works of Ogden Nash and starring E.G. Marshall and running for 21 performances.
 He next directed the revue Music!
 Music!, which had a libretto by Alan Jay Lerner and ran at City Center for 37 performances in 1974.
 He directed The National Lampoon Show (1975) and its road company.
 The New York version starred John Belushi, Gilda Radner, Bill Murray, and other Saturday Night Live performers.

 He then created, wrote the lyrics for and directed Annie at the Goodspeed Opera House.
 Annie moved to Broadway and ran for 2,327 performances, becoming one of the 25 longest running musicals in Broadway history.
 His collaborators were Charles Strouse and Thomas Meehan.
 He went on to direct the five U.S. national companies of Annie and three productions in the West End in London.
 While in London, he directed Bar Mitzvah Boy (1978), which had music by Jule Styne and lyrics by Don Black.

-He wrote the lyrics for I Remember Mama (1979) with music by Richard Rodgers, and directed, wrote the lyrics for, and co-wrote the book for The First (1981), a musical about Jackie Robinson and the integration of baseball, which he was nominated for two Tony Awards.
+He wrote the lyrics for I Remember Mama (1979) with music by Richard Rodgers, and directed, wrote the lyrics for, and co-wrote the book for The First (1981), a musical about Jackie Robinson and the integration of baseball, for which he was nominated for two Tony Awards.
 He directed A Little Family Business on Broadway in 1982, which starred Angela Lansbury and John McMartin, and Eli Wallach and Anne Jackson in The Flowering Peach for Tony Randall's National Theatre, on Broadway.
 He wrote additional lyrics for La Strada (1969) and The Madwoman of Central Park West (1979).
 He directed Cafe Crown in 1988 at the Off-Broadway Public Theater, which subsequently transferred to Broadway in 1989.
 In 1989 he directed Sid Caesar & Company on Broadway.
 He directed Laughing Matters in 1989 at the Theater at St. Peter's Church, New York, a revue written by and starring Peter Tolan and Linda Wallem.
 He directed Jeanne La Pucelle (1997) in Montreal, with book and lyrics by Vincent de Tourdonnet and music by Peter Sipos.

 In the 1990s, he directed dozens of companies of Annie, and its sequel Annie Warbucks; in 1997, he directed three additional companies of Annie in London, Australia and Amsterdam.
 He directed the 20th anniversary production of Annie on Broadway, and in 2004, he directed the 30th anniversary production of Annie, produced by Ken Gentry and Networks.
 It ran for three and a half years all over the U.S.